LetCompliance

 The largest of the three government-authorised deposit protection schemes in England.
 Offers both custodial (free) and insured deposit protection.
 Landlords upload deposits within 30 days and issue Prescribed Information to the tenant.

-Form 3 (Notice of Seeking Possession, Section 8)
+Form 3A (Notice of Seeking Possession, Section 8)

-The prescribed form a landlord uses to start a Section 8 possession claim under the Housing Act 1988.
-It identifies the tenancy, the grounds being relied on (Schedule 2 grounds 1–17) and the date by which the tenant must give up possession.
-Notice periods vary by ground (4 weeks for ground 14 anti-social behaviour, 4 months for ground 1A landlord-sale post-RRA 2025, etc.).
-A defective Form 3 — wrong ground, wrong notice period, missing prescribed wording — is the most common reason possession claims fail at first hearing.
+The prescribed form a private landlord uses to start a Section 8 possession claim under the Housing Act 1988.
+GOV.UK publishes two versions: Form 3A for the private rented sector and Form 3 for social housing, so a private landlord who serves Form 3 has used the wrong form.
+It identifies the tenancy, the grounds being relied on (from Schedule 2 to the Housing Act 1988) and the date by which the tenant must give up possession.
+Notice periods vary by ground: no minimum notice for grounds 7A and 14 (anti-social behaviour), 4 weeks for ground 8 (rent arrears), 4 months for ground 1A (landlord sale) post-RRA 2025.
+A defective notice — wrong form, wrong ground, wrong notice period, missing prescribed wording — is the most common reason possession claims fail at first hearing.

 Form 6A (Section 21 Notice)

-The prescribed form a landlord must use to serve a Section 21 “no-fault” possession notice in England, until Section 21 is abolished on 1 May 2026 by the Renters Rights Act 2025.
-Two months’ minimum notice; void if any of the prerequisites (deposit protected within 30 days, valid Gas Safety record, current EPC, How to Rent guide given) is missing.
-After 1 May 2026 Form 6A is no longer issuable for new notices and possession is pursued under Section 8 / Form 3 only.
+The prescribed form landlords used to serve a Section 21 “no-fault” possession notice in England, until Section 21 was abolished on 1 May 2026 by the Renters Rights Act 2025.
+Two months’ minimum notice; it was void if any of the prerequisites (deposit protected within 30 days, valid Gas Safety record, current EPC, How to Rent guide given) was missing.
+Since 1 May 2026 Form 6A is no longer issuable for new notices and possession is pursued under Section 8 / Form 3A only.

 Move-in Pack (Statutory)